Resume and Cover Letters

 2. Who is your primary audience, and what do they need to know about you?

-• Templates: Avoid resumé wizards and resumé software templates.
-They are difficult to edit and do not allow you to present information in the most effective format.
+• Templates: Avoid resume software templates.
+They are often not compatible with applicant tracking systems and do not allow you to present information in the most effective format.

 • Length: For college students and recent college graduates, use a one-page format.